Samuel Alexander Pagan: Life

-In the 1820s he is listed as a surgeon living at 16 Maitland Street in Edinburgh's West End.
+In the 1820s, he is listed as a surgeon living at 16 Maitland Street in Edinburgh's West End.

 In 1832 he was elected a member of the Aesculapian Club.
+In 1832 Pagan was also elected a member of the Harveian Society of Edinburgh and served as President in 1849.
 In 1846 he was elected a Fellow of the Royal Society of Edinburgh, his proposer being David Maclagan.

 He temporarily removed to London being a member of the Camden Society in 1862.

 He died at home, 8 Melville Street in Edinburgh's West End on 25 September 1867.
 He is buried in Dean Cemetery in western Edinburgh.
 The grave lies at the east end of the concealed southern terrace.
 The parents of his second wife lie adjacent.

 Family

 He was married to Elizabeth Miller Mckenzie (1800–1837) daughter of Dr John MacKenzie (1754–1837).
 Their children included George Mckenzie Pagan (1827–1841).
 Elizabeth died in childbirth and is buried with her parents in New Calton Burial Ground.

 After Elizabeth's death Samuel married Margaret Gray Gardner (1823–1908), 30 years his junior, and daughter of Dr Gilbert Ogilvie Gardner.
 Their children included Lt Col Gilbert Alexander Pagan (1855–1927).